5 Core Student Success Skills

 These print-and-go worksheets will help students take social problem scenarios and apply a step by step process to solve common problems they face.

 School counselors are uniquely positioned to help students succeed inside and outside the classroom.
 Teaching students how to set goals, focus their attention, communicate clearly, problem solve, and manage their feelings has a place in any elementary school.
-Get started helping students develop the skills to let them thrive!
+Get started helping students develop the skills they need to thrive!

 Daily SEL - 35 Topics